sematext/docs/docs/logagent/input-filter-grep.md

 ## Grep Input Filter

-Apply regex to filter raw input from @sematext/logagent before logs are parsed
+Apply regex to filter raw input from Logagent before logs are parsed

 ## Configuration

-Add following section to @sematext/logagent configuration file.
+Add the following section to the Logagent configuration file.
 Please note you could use the plugin with multiple configurations.
 Output of the first filter is passed into the next one ...:

 ```yaml
 input: